open-telemetry/opentelemetry-specification/specification/trace/api.md

 and what they mean.

 Generally, Instrumentation Libraries SHOULD NOT set the status code to `Ok`, unless explicitly configured to do so.
-Instrumention libraries SHOULD leave the status code as `Unset` unless there is an error, as described above.
+Instrumentation Libraries SHOULD leave the status code as `Unset` unless there is an error, as described above.

 Application developers and Operators may set the status code to `Ok`.